dotnet/docs-maui/docs/user-interface/graphics/draw.md

 The .NET Multi-platform App UI (MAUI) 2D graphics library, in the `Microsoft.Maui.Graphics` namespace, enables you to draw objects on a drawing canvas.
 This library defines the drawing canvas as an `ICanvas` object.

-The .NET MAUI `GraphicsView` control provides access to an `ICanvas` object, on which properties can be set and methods invoked to draw objects.
+The .NET MAUI `GraphicsView` control provides access to an `ICanvas` object, on which properties can be set and methods invoked to draw graphical objects.
 For more information about the `GraphicsView`, see [.NET MAUI GraphicsView](~/user-interface/controls/graphicsview.md).

+> [!IMPORTANT]
+> Graphical objects are drawn on an `ICanvas` in units of pixels.

 ## Draw a line